The Lowery's and The War Between The States

 regiment withdrew "to operate against Union forces at Romney, WV.

 j.
-8 January 1862- the regiment reached "Cross Roads" and was inspected by
+8 January 1862- the regiment reached "Cross Roads"

 the surgeons with many pronounced as unfit for further winter service and